 Believe it or not, but a windshield is one of the most important structural components of a vehicle.
 Along with other components, it works to protect you and your family against injury in the event of an accident.
-In addition to supporting the roof, proper airbag deployment and functionality depends on the integrity of a windshield replacement.
+In addition to supporting the roof, proper airbag deployment and functionality depend on the integrity of a windshield replacement.
 This is why choosing an auto glass replacement company that follows industry best practices is important.
 If you’re in need of a windshield replacement near you, contact us today!

 Dow Automotive Bonding Systems

-When it comes to our replacement bonding systems, we spare no expense, nor time!
+When it comes to our auto glass replacement bonding systems, we spare no expense, nor time!

 Dow Automotive urethanes are not just trusted by auto manufacturers for their Original installations, but they are widely recognized as the gold standard of windshield replacement adhesives.